tigerneil/vaultrix/CONTRIBUTING.md

 If you have questions about contributing, please:
 - Open a discussion on GitHub
-- Join our Discord community
-- Email the team at team@vaultrix.dev

 Thank you for contributing to Vaultrix! 🔐